Cupra Tavascan flagship electric SUV to launch in 2024

 Cupra says the front end features vents to help boost range, while a diffuser at the rear also helps with aerodynamics.
 Meanwhile, the roofline of the vehicle provides what Cupra describes as “the presence of an SUV and the sleekness of a sports coupe.”

+Inside, diffused LED ambient lighting greets occupants as they open the doors; the cabin is covered in contrasting leather, carbon and Alcantara trims.
 In addition, the Tavascan concept featured sculptural 3D leather bucket seats, as well as a wing-shaped dashboard that 'floats' across the front of the interior.
 Behind the steering wheel, there's a 12.3-inch digital instrument cluster, supplemented by a 13-inch infotainment display and full smartphone connectivity.

+According to Cupra, the larger screen can shift its focus, moving towards the passenger when needed.
+Speakers are also integrated into each of the bucket seats.
 The Tavascan takes its name from a village in the Pyrenees mountains on the border between Spain and France, which Cupra says is "unique due to its stunning landscape and surrounding nature".